atomicdata-dev/atomic-server/server/README.md

 - From a published [binary](https://github.com/joepio/atomic/releases) (probably the quickest)
 - Using docker
+- Install a desktop build (macOS only as of now)
 - Using [Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html) from crates.io: `cargo install atomic-server`
 - Manually from source

 When you're running `atomic-server`, go to [Initial setup and configuration](#Initial-setup-and-configuration).
 If you want to run this locally as a developer / contributor, check out [the Contributors guide](../CONTRIBUTE.md).

+## Install desktop build (macOS only)

+We automatically build `.dmg` installers for MacOS.
+You can download them from the [releases page](https://github.com/atomicdata-dev/atomic-data-rust/releases).

+### Run pre-compiled binary

+Get the binaries from the [releases page](https://github.com/atomicdata-dev/atomic-data-rust/releases) and copy them to your `bin` folder.

 ### Install using cargo